 TIP: There is minimum public transport, though you really won't need it.
 This is quite a small city, with tiny streets.
 Mini buses are used for a local transport system and it is advised to buy your tickets before getting onto the bus.

 We made our way downhill, crossing the bridge and heading to the famous Caffe Gilli for our caffeine hit.
-Here, I purchased the world's most expensive and smallest coffee (figure of speech, though I have the photographic proof).
-We also experienced the 'coffee sculling culture' of Itlay.
+Here, I purchased the world's most expensive and smallest coffee (a figure of speech, though I have the photographic proof).
+We also experienced the 'coffee sculling culture' of Italy.
 It still bewilders me to this day, read all about it here >>

-TIP: You can go inside Santa Maria del Fiore Cathedral, BUT, get there any later than 9am and you better be designing a new game plan for your day.
+You can go inside Santa Maria del Fiore Cathedral, BUT, get there any later than 9am and you better be designing a new game plan for your day.
 The line for this Museum/Cathedral is phenomenal!
-We went down, just to see if we could jump on the line, at around 10am and boy did we let out a mutual 'Nope!' quick smart!
+We went down, just to see if we could jump on the line, at around 10am and boy did we let out a mutual 'Nope!' quick smart.

 This, for me, was the first time I had ever seen God, himself, visually presented.
 Never had I known for him to be physically conceived, which made it especially surprising for me to see it on a church.
 The holy trio, stunningly placed above the front doors of the Cathedral, with open, welcoming arms for any visitor to this great city.